MOACChain/MOAC-DOCS/Docs/moac/JSONRPC.rst

 .. _scs_getmicrochaininfo:

-Returns the requested MicroChain information on the connecting SCS.
-This information is the same as the information defined in the MicroChain contract.
+Returns the requested AppChain information on the connecting SCS.
+This information is the same as the information defined in the AppChain contract.

 *Parameters*

-1. `String` - the address of the MicroChain on the SCS.
+1. `String` - the address of the AppChain on the SCS.

 *Returns*

-``Object`` A Micro Chain information object as defined in the MicroChain contract.
+``Object`` A Micro Chain information object as defined in the AppChain contract.

 Example